-The Director of Security and Safety and Safety has established evacuation procedures for the Richland campus, conducts an emergency response/evacuation test annually and completes the required documentation.
+The Director of Security and Safety and Safety has established evacuation procedures for the Richland campus, and at the direction of the College President, conducts an emergency response/evacuation test annually and completes the required documentation.
 Each Site Director is responsible for the above requirements for their respective campus.

-The emergency evacuation plans are posted on the student section of the Security and Safety tab on the MyPeak website.
-At least one time a year an email notification is sent to all students informing them where the emergency evacuation plans are posted and the emergency evacuation plans are attached to the notification as well.
+The emergency evacuation plans are located on the student section of the Security and Safety tab on the MyPeak website.
+At least one time a year an email notification is sent to all students informing them where the emergency evacuation plans are located and the emergency evacuation plans are attached to the notification as well.
 All documentation concerning tests of the emergency evacuation plans are housed in the Security and Safety Office at the Richland campus.